 Direct Real estate investment is good on the front of earning high profits.
 While year-over-year returns in REITs are not as high as direct real estate investment.

 Lack of Management

 Rental property owners can deduct the majority of expenses from their real estate taxes, such as legal fees, insurance premiums, and maintenance costs paid for operating the property.
-Thus, they lower the net income and the amount of taxes they owe annually.

 While the benefits of owning a rental property are great, there are disadvantages., Here’s just a few:

 Disadvantages of Direct Real Estate Investment in Rental Properties

 There are always advantages and disadvantages, here are a few of them for renting your property.

 Rental property owners are responsible for finding renters.
 This adds a tremendous amount of responsibility to the owners and the process can take an abundance of time.